PE file format: DOS Header

 DOS stub code injection

-The DOS header (and the DOS stub) can technically be modified to inject custom code.
+The DOS header (and the DOS stub) can be modified to inject custom code.
 Back in the days of DOS-MZ, malware authors would inject their custom 16-bit DOS code into the DOS header itself.
 Then, when a DOS machine tries to run the modified .exe, it will execute the injected DOS code instead of the boring “This program cannot be run in DOS mode” message.